 Texas A&M is engaged in Phase 1 of a three phase project associated with the conservation of the World Trade Center (WTC) Ship that was excavated at the WTC site.
-During the quarter, over \$21,000 was charged to this activity primarily for costs associated with the Texas A&M conservation work.
+During the quarter, over \$29,000 was charged to this activity primarily for costs associated with the Texas A&M conservation work.
+Phase 1 is behind schedule due to the removal of iron in the wood of the ship remnant.
+Texas A&M indicated that the project may not be completed until 2023.
+We plan to meet and work with Texas A&M to figure out possible next steps that can be taken towards expediting the period of performance for the project.
 Ultimately, The State Museum of Albany (The Museum) is expected to showcase the WTC Ship once the remnant is stabilized and delivered to Albany.
-We hope to finalize the agreement with the Museum in 2019.
+We hope to finalize the agreement with the Museum in 2020.

 This Report Period Cumulative Actual Total / Expected

 Total Total

 of public facilities 0 1/1

-of Non-business Organizations 0 1/1
+of Non-business 0 1/1

-Project # / Title: 0240 / East River Waterfront
+Project # / 0240 / East River Waterfront